Xiaodong Chen (materials scientist)

 Xiaodong Chen is a Singaporean materials scientist and Distinguished University Professor at Nanyang Technological University.
 He holds a primary appointment as Professor of Materials Science and Engineering, Professor of Chemistry and Medicine (by courtesy) at the university.
 He is a fellow of the Royal Society, the UK’s national academy of sciences, member of the German National Academy of Sciences Leopoldina, fellow of Singapore National Academy of Science, fellow of Academy of Engineering Singapore, fellow of the American Institute for Medical and Biological Engineering (AIMBE).
-His other current roles include the director of the Innovative Centre for Flexible Devices (iFLEX) at NTU, the director of Max Planck – NTU Joint Lab for Artificial Senses and the deputy director of the Singapore Hybrid-Integrated Next-Generation μ-Electronics (SHINE) Center at NTU.
-He is also the Editor-in-chief of ACS Nano.
-He was the Scientific Director at the Institute of Materials Research and Engineering, Agency for Science, Technology and Research (A*STAR) between 2021 and 2023.
-So far, Chen has co-authored over 400 research publications and holds over 50 patents in Singapore and overseas.